GIBGames/gib-universal-style-guide/README.md

 Environment
 Management
 UI
-Behavior
+Behaviors
 Objects
-_Dynamic
+Dynamic
 </pre>

 - All empty objects should be located at 0,0,0 with default rotation and scale.
 - When you’re instantiating an object in runtime, make sure to put it in _Dynamic – do not pollute the root of your hierarchy or you will find it difficult to navigate through it.

 **[⬆ Back to Top](#table-of-contents)**